 Here are 30+ Journal Prompts for sharing your story.
 If you haven’t already read my article on Sharing Your Story, go check it out now.
+The podcast episode is below if you prefer to listen!
 I talked about the challenges and benefits of sharing your story.
 As well as how to do it (safely and legally).
 Hopefully, this all will inspire you to start exercising your voice and speaking your truth.

 Journal Prompts for Sharing Your Story

 - List three ways you have grown from your experience.

 - Name one lesson that you have learned from that experience.

 - How can someone else benefit from hearing your story?

 Example: It could offer guidance, they might be able to relate, they would have a deeper understanding of me, etc.

 - What would someone be able to understand better about you if they heard your story?

 - How do you hope they will view you afterward?

 - And how do you hope they will treat you afterward?